 The buzzing district of Shibuya with its neon billboards and plentiful bars and restaurants is the perfect place to spend an evening.
 Disembark the train at Shibuya Station to see and experience the famous road crossing, before browsing through some of the many boutique shops and grabbing a bite to eat.
 Whilst here, why not partake in the ultimate Japanese pastime and belt out a bit of karaoke?

 Whilst it is possible to catch the 5am tuna auctions at Tsukiji Fish Market, rolling up at 9am when the market properly opens still gives you plenty to see and experience.
 Restaurateurs and ordinary people alike shop here for fish and you can grab a sushi breakfast at one of the many tiny shops.
-Take a little time out of the hustle and bustle of the city in Yoyogi Park.
+Next, take a little time out of the hustle and bustle of the city in Yoyogi Park.
 The perfect place to people watch, you’ll also find the Shinto Meiji Jingu Shrine at its heart, dedicated to Emperor Meiji and Empress Shoken, for some quiet reflection.

 Pop on the metro to the huge Tokyo Central terminal where you can stop for lunch on the station’s ‘Ramen Street’.
 Pick your food from the vending machine outside the shop and hand your ticket over to the staff to get a steaming hot bowl of delicious noodle soup.

 Right next door to Tokyo Station is Chiyoda, the district at the very heart of old Edo Tokyo, and called the ‘centre of Japan’ by many.
 Of particular interest in the area is the Imperial Palace, home to the royal family – you can see the buildings and walk in some of its gardens.
 The area also houses Hibiya Park, the National Museum of Modern Art and Yasukuni Shrine.

 From here wander into Ginza, Tokyo’s luxury shopping and entertainment district.
 There is interesting architecture, luxury brands and twinkling neon lights to admire, and tea houses to visit for a traditional hot beverage.